Absheron's stone roads

 Absheron's stone roads, or cart ruts of Absheron, are situated around the towns of Turkan, Hovsan, Nardaran, Dubandi, Qala, and Surakhani on the Absheron Peninsula in Azerbaijan.

 Throughout history, historians like Abbasgulu agha Bakikhanov and Sara Ashurbeyli have written about these roads.

-About
+Background and details

-Determination of the purpose of discovered stone roads in the world remains a mystery for the world.
+The determination of the purpose of discovered stone roads in the world remains a mystery for the world.
 Researchers have put forward various versions regarding this matter.
 In international scientific sources, these stone roads are mentioned as "stone car roads."
 However, based on certain parameters of these stone roads, including the number of grooves, depth, and width, it appears they might not be suitable for carriage wheels.
 In some places, the depth of these stone roads even reaches half a meter.
 Additionally, there are various theories regarding the time these stone roads were constructed.